 We spent yesterday morning with friends, delivering meals to local senior citizens through our local Meals on Wheels program.
 Then we enjoyed our Thanksgiving meal at my parents' house.
 They always host Thanksgiving and we host Christmas.
 It's a nice way to divvy up the holidays in our family.

 So now we're going full force toward Christmas.
 I LOVE CHRISTMASTIME!
 We actually started decorating our house over a week ago - no shame.
 Anything that brings more joy this year of all years, I'm going for it!
 And now I'm getting ready to plan out our holiday meal and gift giving.

 Today, I'm sharing a super EASY and ridiculously delicious cranberry bark dish that can be served at any and all holiday parties.
 It also makes a fabulous quick and beautiful holiday gift.

 Have you made chocolate bark before?
-It's one of my favorite dessert recipes because it takes just 15 minutes, doesn't require any baking or cooking, and you can mix almost any of your favorite ingredients in and it tastes AMAZING.
+It's one of my favorite dessert recipes because it takes just 15 minutes, doesn't require any baking or cooking, and you can mix in almost any of your favorite ingredients.